/ astro-integrations / How to Integrate UnoCSS with Astro: Complete Guide

 presets: [

-presetUno(), // Tailwind/Windi CSS compatible utilities
+presetWind3(), // Tailwind/Windi CSS compatible utilities (successor to presetUno)

 presetAttributify(), // Attributify mode (optional)